IBM/model-mgmt-on-watson-studio-local/README.md

 To illustrate this, an example data science workflow which classifies 3 different wine categories from the chemical properties of those wines is used in this code pattern.

-* For feature extraction, Principal component analysis (PCA) is applied on the wine classification datatset and two principal components are extracted.
+* For feature extraction, Principal component analysis (PCA) is applied on the wine classification dataset and two principal components are extracted.

 * For the classification model, Logistic regression (a popular machine learning model) is applied on the extracted components to predict the wine categories.

 > **What is PCA?** Principal component analysis (PCA) is a popular dimensionality reduction technique which is used to reduce N number of numerical variables into few principal components that are used as features in the machine learning model.
-These prinicpal components capture a major percentage of the combined variance effect of all the variables.
+These principal components capture a major percentage of the combined variance effect of all the variables.

 > **What is IBM Watson Studio Local?** Watson Studio Local is an on premises solution for data scientists and data engineers.
 It offers a suite of data science tools that integrate with RStudio, Spark, Jupyter, and Zeppelin notebook technologies.